letsencrypt/cp-cps/CPS.md

 ## 4.9 Certificate revocation and suspension

-Certificate revocation permanently ends the certificate's operational period prior to its stated validity period.

 ### 4.9.1 Circumstances for revocation

 ISRG will follow the ISRG CP and revoke a certificate in accordance with Section 4.9.1.1 and Section 4.9.1.2 of the ISRG CP.